janpeter123/crud_recipes/README.md

 prepare_time_unit | Time unit of the prepare time.
-Can be Hours, Minutes, Days video_link | Youtube or another video Link of the recipe main_photo | The photo that will be displayed on the main page of the app photo_album | Recipe Image gallery, More images of the recipe Ingredients_list | Ingredients used on this recipe description | Recipe Steps of how to do it reviews | User reviews
+Can be Hours, Minutes, Days video_link | Youtube or another video Link of the recipe main_photo | The photo that will be displayed on the main page of the app Ingredients_list | Ingredients used on this recipe description | Recipe Steps of how to do it reviews | User reviews